Topics > Tyne and Wear > North Tyneside > North Shields > North Shields Fish Quay > Clifford's Fort

 Clifford's Fort

 Clifford's Fort was a gun battery and military barracks built to defend the mouth of the River Tyne, at the east of the Fish Quay area of North Shields.
 The fort was built in 1672, on the site of earlier defences, during the Anglo-Dutch Wars.
 It was named after Thomas Clifford, who was Lord High Treasurer at that time.
 The fort was used as a gun battery until 1881, but had become obsolete after the building of Tynemouth pier.
 Then, in 1888 the fort became the headquarters of the Tyne Division Royal Engineers (Volunteers) Submarine Miners, responsible for laying explosive mines as port defences.
 Clifford's Fort stopped being used as a military base in 1928.
-Today Clifford's Fort is a Scheduled Ancient Monument; surviving features include the south/east facing walls, and west walls (both sections of wall are Grade II* listed), the Smoke house (a former C19th barracks building; Grade II listed), and former mine store buildings.
+Today Clifford's Fort is a Scheduled Ancient Monument; surviving features include the south/east facing walls, and west walls (both sections of wall are Grade II* listed on the National Heritage List for England), the Smoke house (a former C19th barracks building; Grade II listed), and former mine store buildings.
 Also on the site is the Old Low Light, built in 1727 (Grade II listed).

 Clifford's Fort was a defensive gun battery established near the mouth of the Tyne during the Anglo-Dutch Wars in the 17th century.
 It subsequently served as a submarine mining depot and survives today as a Scheduled Ancient Monument in the historic Fish Quay area of North Shields, Tyne and Wear, in North East England.